MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     using System.Threading.Tasks;
 ```

 12. 6.
-Place the mouse cursor at the end of the code, press Enter, and then type the following code:
+Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     using System.IO;
     using ConfigureServiceExample.Services;